MangDL/MangDL/docs/README.md

     - [7zip](https://7-zip.org)
         <details>
-        <summary>To check that you have Chocolatey installed, in your preffered terminal, run the following command:</summary>
+        <summary>To check that you have 7zip installed, in your preferred terminal, run the following command:</summary>

         ```bash
         7z --version